Decoding Dark Matter Substructure without Supervision

 The $\Lambda$ Cold Dark Matter ($\Lambda$CDM) model predicts that nearly scale invariant density fluctuations present in the early universe evolve to form large scale structure through hierarchical structure formation.
-This model envisions dark matter halo formation originating from the coalescence of smaller halos \cite{Kauffmann:1993gv} with N-body simulation predicting that evidence of this merger history be observable since subhalos should avoid tidal disruption and remain largely intact.
+This model envisions dark matter halo formation originating from the coalescence of smaller halos \cite{Kauffmann:1993gv} with N-body simulations predicting that evidence of this merger history be observable given that subhalos should avoid tidal disruption and remain largely intact.
 The distribution of subhalo masses can be well modeled with power law distribution,

-where $\beta$ is known to be $\sim - 0.9$ from simulations \cite{Springel:2008cc, Madau:2008fr}.
+where $\beta$ is known to be $\sim - 1.9$ from simulations \cite{Springel:2008cc, Madau:2008fr}.
 While $\Lambda$CDM has seen great success on large scales being consistent with the cosmic microwave background, galaxy clustering, and weak lensing \cite{planck,clust,wlens}, subgalactic structure predictions inferred by $\Lambda$CDM have come under scrutiny.
-Some well known issues with this model include the missing satellite \cite{Moore_1999,Klypin_1999,msp} (the number of observed subhalos doesn't align with observation)\footnote{See \cite{mspr} for a differing perspective.}, core-vs-cusp (rotations curves are found to be cored \cite{burk,Oh_2015} and not cuspy as expected from simulation \cite{nfw}), diversity (the profile of inner regions of galaxies is more diverse than expected \cite{Oh_2015}), and too big to fail problems (brightest subhalos of our galaxy have lower central densities than expected from N-body simulations \cite{Boylan_Kolchin_2011}).
+Some well known issues with this model include the missing satellites \cite{Moore_1999,Klypin_1999,msp} (the number of observed subhalos doesn't align with observation)\footnote{See \cite{mspr} for a differing perspective.}, core-vs-cusp (rotations curves are found to be cored \cite{burk,Oh_2015} and not cuspy as expected from simulation \cite{nfw}), diversity (the profile of inner regions of galaxies is more diverse than expected \cite{Oh_2015}), and too big to fail problems (brightest subhalos of our galaxy have lower central densities than expected from N-body simulations \cite{Boylan_Kolchin_2011}).
 In light of this, it is prudent to consider other promising models of dark matter.

 In addition to the well studied case of substructure from non-interacting particle dark matter, one can also extend to other well motivated theories like dark matter condensates which constitute both Bose-Einstein (BEC) \cite{Sin:1992bg,Silverman:2002qx,Hu:2000ke,Sikivie:2009qn,Hui:2016ltb,Berezhiani:2015bqa,Ferreira:2018wup} and Bardeen-Cooper-Schreifer (BCS) \cite{Alexander:2016glq,Alexander:2018fjp}.
 A leading example of condensate dark matter is axion dark matter.
 Axions were first introduced as a solution to the strong-CP problem of the Standard Model \cite{Peccei:1977hh,Wilczek:1977pj,Weinberg:1977ma} and were later proposed as a possible form of dark matter\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah}.
 Furthermore, as a Goldstone boson of a spontaneously broken U(1) symmetry, they are by construction the field theory definition of superfluidity \cite{Schmitt:2014eka}.
 Interestingly, for a specific choice of effective field theory, one can reproduce the baryonic Tully-Fisher relation \cite{Berezhiani:2015bqa,Berezhiani:2015pia}.